AI Image Detection API for agent workflows.

 Live image demo

 Paste a public HTTPS image URL or use the sample fixture.
-The public demo does not store raw content, stores no image bytes, and logs only hostname plus URL hash.
+The public demo forces store_content:false, stores no image bytes, and logs only hostname plus URL hash.

 What the image endpoint returns